Manuel Barragan Huerta

 footnotes

-| ↑i | The 60-Day Notice to Quit was submitted to the Santa Cruz Sheriff’s office on Monday, April 20, 2026, and they did nothing, so I had to hire a professional server. |
+i The 60-Day Notice to Quit was submitted to the Santa Cruz Sheriff’s office on Monday, April 20, 2026, and they did nothing, so I had to hire a professional server.

-| ↑ii | Issued 4/21/26; Workers’ Comp and Liability |
+ii Issued 4/21/26; Workers’ Comp and Liability

-| ↑iii | The Sunny Bright license, #1139103, is a Class B General Building Contractor license, which does not cover the use of chainsaws and chippers. |
+iii The Sunny Bright license, #1139103, is a Class B General Building Contractor license, which does not cover the use of chainsaws and chippers.

-| ↑v | Refused to accept cashier’s check for May rent, thinking it might conflict with 60-Day notice |
+v Refused to accept cashier’s check for May rent, believing it would conflict with 60-Day notice

-| ↑vi | The Class B License (Sunny Bright) does not allow the use of chainsaws and chippers, except under specific conditions. |
+vii The Class B License (Sunny Bright) does not allow the use of chainsaws and chippers, except when used as part of a construction project involving at least two other trades.